 Fighting for a Better Illinois

-Lindsey is currently serving her first term as State Representative of the 19th District on Chicago’s Northwest Side.
-The district includes portions of Chicago’s Big Oaks, Dunning, Gladstone Park, Jefferson Park, Portage Park, Union Ridge, West Portage Park neighborhoods, River Grove, Elmwood Park, Norridge, and Harwood Heights.
+Lindsey is currently serving her second term as State Representative of the 19th District on Chicago’s Northwest Side.
+The district includes portions of Chicago’s Big Oaks, Dunning, Forest Glen, Gladstone Park, Independence Park, Jefferson Park, Mayfair, Old Irving Park, Portage Park, Schorsch Village, Union Ridge, West Portage Park neighborhoods, West Walker, and Harwood Heights.

 Lindsey’s priorities include making health care, including mental health care, more affordable and accessible; supporting teachers and first responders who strengthen the communities in her district, and ensuring Illinois’ tax system is fair to everyone—not just the very wealthy.
 Lindsey has been a long-time advocate for protecting critical human services, violence prevention programs, and reforming our criminal justice system to align with evidence-based and humane practices that have proven to make communities safer at a much lower cost to taxpayers.